 Human Interaction in the Future of Work

-With today’s workforce comprising of some 43% of workers that say they work from home at least sometimes, effective communication is becoming a pressing issue.
+With today’s workforce comprising of some 43% of workers that say they work from home at least sometimes, effective human interaction is becoming a pressing issue.
 The effects of the lack of human interaction create significant impacts on an organization’s employees.
 Even though communication is hard to quantify and see its direct effect on the bottom line it must still be heavily considered when making changes to company policy.
 How are different companies implementing employee communication strategies?

 We had the pleasure of hosting multiple people from a variety of fields to answer some questions about their take on how humans will interact in the future of work.